-The current policy is to have an appropriate mix of executive and independent directorsto maintain the independence of the Board and separate its functions of governance andmanagement.
-As on 31st March 2018 the Board consists of 6 members one of whom isexecutive or whole-time director one is managing director one is non-executive directorand chairman and three are independent directors.
-The Board periodically evaluates theneed for change in its composition and size.
+The current policy is to have an appropriate mix of executive and independent directorsto maintain the independence of the Board and separate its functions of governance andmanagement. as on 31st March 2020 the Board consists of 5 members one of whom iswhole-time director one is managing director and three are independent directors.
+TheBoard periodically evaluates the need for change in its composition and size.

-The policy of the Company on directors' appointment and remuneration includingcriteria for determining qualifications positive attributes independence of a directorand other matters provided under Subsection (3) of Section 178 of the Companies Act 2013adopted by the Board is available on the website of theCompanyhttp://vinayakpolycon.com/sites/default/files/Nomination%20and%20Remuneration%20Policy.pdf.
-We affirm that the remuneration paid to thedirectors is as per the terms laid out in the Nomination and Remuneration Policy of theCompany.
+During the year under review there was no change in the Nomination and Remunerationpolicy of the Company.
+The policy of the Company on directors' appointment andremuneration including criteria for determining qualifications positive attributesindependence of a director and other matters provided under Sub-section (3) of Section 178of the Companies Act 2013 adopted by the Board is available on the website of theCompany http://www.vinayakpolycon.com/policies.

 As per the requirement of Schedule IV to the Companies Act 2013 the IndependentDirectors of the Company met during the year inter alia to: